AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-55610-partially-canceled-order-has-incorrect-discount-amount.md

 1. Add the three products to the cart.
 1. Apply the coupon.
 1. Place the order.
-1. Invoice one item on the order and ship the item.
+1. Invoice one item of the order and ship it.
 1. Cancel the other two items.
 1. Check the `base_discount_canceled` column.